JuliaPlots/PlotDocs.jl/docs/src/colors.md

 ---

 #### Colorschemes
 Color gradients are arranged into color libraries.
 To get a list of color libraries, use the `clibraries` function.
 To get a list of color gradients in each library, call `cgradients(library)`. `showlibrary(library)` creates a visual representation of color schemes.
+To change the active library, use `clibrary(library)`.
+This is only necessary in the case of namespace clashes, e.g. there are multiple `:blues`.
+The gradients can be reversed by appending `_r`, e.g. `:magma_r`.

 The following libraries and gradients are included in Plots:

 ##### Plots
+*Created by Nathaniel J. Smith, Stefan van der Walt, and (in the case of viridis) Eric Firing.
+Released under CC0 license / public domain dedication.
+Full license info available [here]((https://github.com/JuliaPlots/PlotUtils.jl/blob/master/LICENSE.md#matplotlib)).*

 ![](examples/img/colorschemes/Plots.png)

 ##### cmocean
+*Released under The MIT License (MIT) Copyright (c) 2015 Kristen M. Thyng.
+RGB values were taken from https://github.com/matplotlib/cmocean/tree/master/cmocean/rgb*

 ![](examples/img/colorschemes/cmocean.png)

 ##### misc
 ![](examples/img/colorschemes/misc.png)

 ##### colorcet
+*Released under The MIT License (MIT) Copyright (c) 2015 Peter Kovesi.
+These are the perceptually correct color maps designed by Peter Kovesi and described in Peter Kovesi.
+Good Colour Maps: How to Design Them. arXiv:1509.03700 [cs.GR] 2015*

 ![](examples/img/colorschemes/colorcet.png)

 ##### colorbrewer
+*Created by Cynthia Brewer, Mark Harrower, and The Pennsylvania State University.
+Released under the Apache License, Version 2.0.
+Full license info available [here](https://github.com/JuliaPlots/PlotUtils.jl/blob/master/LICENSE.md#colorbrewer).*

 ![](examples/img/colorschemes/colorbrewer.png)